Emperor Annei: Legendary narrative

-Emperor Annei's name appears in both the Kojiki and Nihon Shoki where only his genealogy are recorded.
+Emperor Annei's name appears in both the Kojiki and Nihon Shoki where only his genealogy is recorded.
 While the Japanese have traditionally accepted this sovereign's historical existence, no extant contemporary records have been discovered that confirm a view that this historical figure actually reigned.
 Before his accession to the throne, he was allegedly known as Prince Shikitsu-hiko Tamatemi.
 Shikitsu-hiko Tamatemi was either the eldest son or the only son of Emperor Suizei with Isuzuyori-hime.
 The Kojiki records that he ruled from the palace of (片塩浮穴宮, Ukena-no-miya) at Katashiro in Kawachi in what would come to be known as Yamato Province.
 During Emperor Annei's alleged lifetime, he had one wife named "Nunasokonakatsu-hime" and fathered three children with her.
 Annei's reign lasted from 549 BC until his death in 511 BC, his second or third son then took the throne and would later be referred to as Emperor Itoku.

 Memorial Shinto shrine and mausoleum honoring Emperor Annei.